-One of the good things about having kids who love to have a pretend play taking place in a kitchen is that you can always take different materials and turn them into different food items including cakes and cookies!
+One of the good things about having kids who love to pretend play taking place in a kitchen is that you can always take different materials and turn them into different food items including cakes and cookies!

 Today we would like to share a simple sensory play activity taking place in our child sized kitchen with only 2 items you should have on hand to kick start the fun!